section-engineering-education/engineering-education/articles/verifying-website-domains/index.md

 #### Next up, Windows PowerShell ####

-_Make sure to right-click and select the 'Run as Administrator' option before running PowerShell._
+_Make sure to right-click and select the `Run as Administrator` option before running PowerShell._

 Windows PowerShell is structured differently.
 There are subcategorized features to select specific content in a website language.
-It is essential to select and include '.Content' at the end of the command.
+It is essential to select and include `.Content` at the end of the command.

-As shown below, brackets are used to call a website with an API to sift through permissible website layers and must begin with 'curl'.
+As shown below, brackets are used to call a website with an API to sift through permissible website layers and must begin with `curl`.

 Input: